lironbm7/LocalResearchSummarizer/Readme.md

 ![exceloutput](https://gcdnb.pbrd.co/images/Pc77F8KqRmjJ.png)

-.xlsv & .csv - represent the detections
+.xlsx & .csv files are the automatically generated documents that represent the detections

 .txt - an automatically generated verbal summarization of the tool used, CLI commands, repositories and findings.